Dov Hoz: Biography

-Hoz was one of the organizers of the Jewish Legion.
-From 1920 to 1930, he was a member of the central Haganah committee.
+From 1920 to 1930, Hoz was a member of the central Haganah committee.
 From 1931 to 1940, he was a member of the national Haganah command center.
 He went on to become one of the heads of the labor movement and a founding member of the socialist Ahdut HaAvoda party.
 In 1935 he was appointed vice-mayor of Tel-Aviv, and later head of the state department of the Histadrut (Labor Federation).

 Hoz died in a car accident in December 1940.
 He was on his way to an Aviron board meeting.
 He was traveling with his wife Rivka (sister of Moshe Sharett, who later became Israel's second prime minister) and his daughter Tirza.
 Also in the car were his sister-in-law Tzvia Sharett and Aviron co-founder Yitzhak Ben-Ya'akov.
 All five people were killed in the accident.

 Aviation

 Hoz and Yitzhak Ben Ya'akov from Degania Alef were the founders of Aviron Aviation Company, for which Hoz acted as CEO.
 Aviron was one of a handful of aviation pioneering enterprises of the Yishuv, created with its foreseeable security needs in mind.
 It trained pilots and established flight lines in Mandatory Palestine and outside, while serving as cover for the budding, tiny and illegal "air force" of the Yishuv, eventually organised between 1945 and 10 November 1947 as Palmach's Palavir, and then until Independence as the Haganah's Sherut Avir.